 Remortgaging with your current lender, while furloughed may be more beneficial in some cases.
 Many mortgage lenders confirmed that existing customers remortgaging on a like-for-like basis, won’t need to undergo affordability assessments.
 This means there’ll be no negative effects for people who’ve been furloughed.
 You may only be restricted if you try to borrow more cash.

-It is always worth instructing Fees Free Mortgages to check with your current lender, whether you’re currently furloughed or not, what kind of mortgage deal they’re willing to offer you.
+It is always worth instructing Fees Free Mortgages to check with your current lender, whether you’re currently furloughed or not, and what kind of mortgage deal they’re willing to offer you.
 After all, they are making money on you, so it is in their interest to keep you as a customer.

 You will also have to assess your existing lender options if you find yourself in the >85% group.
 Most banks offer their existing customers options to remain with them, and these rates can be switched without the need for a full mortgage application, valuation or legal work.
 If the remortgage rate is lower than your current rate, you can even switch to the new rate up to 3 months ahead of the expiry.